hoffiee/my-advent-of-code-project/readme.md

-**Note**: Since I have hosted this repository privately before I haven't been strict on emphasizing which solutions are purely my own and when I took inspiration from elsewher.
+**Note**: Since I have hosted this repository privately before I haven't been strict on emphasizing which solutions are purely my own and when I took inspiration from elsewhere.
 The result of this is that I may have some solutions that are not entirely mine.
 With this in mind I have in the last years been more explicit about mentioning this in the solution.